The magic kernel

 Graph of the Lanczos-2 kernel

-which in graphical form, shown within this same domain, is
+and the Fourier-ideal sinc function, which in graphical form, shown within this same domain, is

 Graph of the ideal sinc function kernel, between -3 and +3